klaytn/klaytn-docs/docs/dapp/sdk/caver-js/api-references/caver.transaction/basic.md

 `EthereumAccessList` has the properties below as its member variables.
 Properties marked as `optional` refer to properties that can be optionally given in `transactionObject` when the user creates `EthereumAccessList`.

 {% hint style="success" %}
-NOTE: You can create an instance of `EthereumAccessList` from RLP-encoded string.
+NOTE: You can create an instance of `EthereumAccessList` from RLP-encoded strings.
 Please refer to the below example.
 NOTE: `caver.transaction.ethereumAccessList` is supported since caver-js [v1.8.0](https://www.npmjs.com/package/caver-js/v/1.8.0).

-NOTE: As of caver-js [v1.8.1-rc.4](https://www.npmjs.com/package/caver-js/v/1.8.1-rc.4), only transaction creation using `create` function is supported.
-If you were creating a transaction using a constructor like `new caver.transaction.ethereumAccessList({...})`, please change it to `caver.transaction.ethereumAccessList.create({...})`.
+NOTE: As of caver-js [v1.8.1-rc.4](https://www.npmjs.com/package/caver-js/v/1.8.1-rc.4), creating transactions is only supported using the `create` function.
+If you've been creating transactions using a constructor like `new caver.transaction.ethereumAccessList({...})`, please change it to `caver.transaction.ethereumAccessList.create({...})`.
 {% endhint %}

 **properties**